telekom/das-schiff/README.md

       name: customer_A-workload-cluster-1-kubeconfig
 ```

-The `cluster-components` repository has layered structure that is used to create overlayed Kustomizations relevant for particular cluster that get applied.
+The `cluster-components` repository has a layered structure, that is used to create overlayed Kustomizations relevant for particular cluster that get applied.

 The Git directories which are configured in these Kustomizations contain mostly the following:
 * Plain manifests for namespaces, CNI, RBAC etc.